canghel/placenta/docs/README.md

 4. <a id="ref-Chang2013"></a> J.-M. Chang, N. Huynh, M. Vazquez, C. Salafia,  ["Vessel enhancement with multiscale and curvilinear filter matching for placenta images,"](http://ieeexplore.ieee.org/document/6623469/) _2013 20th International Conference on Systems, Signals and Image Processing (IWSSIP)_ (2013).

-## Software Information2013 20th International Conference on Systems, Signals and Image Processing (IWSSIP)
+## Software and Hardware Information

 For preprocessing, we used the following: